Tips for Buying a House That Needs Work

 To compute a price on the fixer-upper house, sellers will generally choose a sales price based on the comparable sales, and then they further reduce the price by the estimate for repairs.
 They might deduct a little bit more from the price for a fast sale.
 Whether it becomes a flipper house for an investor who is hoping to turn a fast buck or a home for a first-time home buyer depends on profit margins and the amount of work that is needed.

-This type of home could sell at a premium, even though it is not necessarily modernized nor trendy.
+- Mint Condition Vintage: This type of home could sell at a premium, even though it is not necessarily modernized nor trendy.
 Think about Folk Victorians or Italianates or Queen Annes or Craftsman bungalows.
-Becoming increasingly popular are mid-century homes from the -- gasp -- lifetime of 1950's and 1960's architecture such as Eichlers or Strengs.
+Becoming increasingly popular are mid-century homes from the 1950s and 1960s architecture such as Eichlers or Strengs.

 To price these types of homes, a seller would probably add a premium price pad on top of the comparable sales.
 The owners might receive multiple offers, simply due to the attractiveness of the design and well-maintained interior and exterior.
 If the fixtures are original, the sales price could go even higher.